renzmann/renzmann.github.io/content/emacsd.md

 ### Stop stupid bell {#stop-stupid-bell}

 This snippet has a special place in my heart, because it was the first two lines of elisp I wrote when first learning Emacs.
+It is the central kernel around which my `~/.emacs` and later `~/.emacs.d/init.el` grew.

 ```emacs-lisp
 ;; Stop stupid bell